ppy/osu-wiki/news/2025/2025-01-23-osumania-7k-world-cup-2025-round-of-32-recap.md

 date: 2025-01-23 12:00:00 +0000
 ---

 The first round of many came by.
-Let's catch up with one of the wildest starts to a tournament we've ever seen before!
+Let's catch up with one of the wildest starts to a tournament we've ever seen!

 ![](/wiki/Tournaments/MWC/2025_7K/img/mwc7k2025-banner.jpg)

-While Qualifiers have been full of surprises, nobody could expect the many secrets that the Round of 32 was going to reveal.
-From multiple neck and neck matches, to this year's rising stars showing their worth.
-So who knows what the future holds for us.
+While the Qualifiers have been full of surprises, nobody could expect the many secrets that the Round of 32 was going to reveal: multiple neck-and-neck matches to rising stars showing their worth.
+Who knows what the future holds for us.
 With a beginning this exciting, anything is possible!

-On a side note, the [MWC7K 2025 support banners](https://osu.ppy.sh/store/products/1415) were put up for sale last week.
+On a side note, the [MWC 7K 2025 support banners](https://osu.ppy.sh/store/products/1415) went up for sale last week.
 For those who would wish to support their favourite team(s), now is the time to make it known on your profiles!
 Thanks to the community's support, we can enjoy a tournament packed full of surprises and enjoyment for players and spectators alike.

 For those who prefer enjoying the recap in a video format, [SurfChu85](https://osu.ppy.sh/users/4469895) and [yukina meng](https://osu.ppy.sh/users/9919550) have made that possible by providing you with a bite-sized version of the recap.